ApurbaSengupta/DCGAN/README.md

 Please note:
- * Before running anything, create folders 'cufs' and 'celeba' at the master root and create subfolders called 'imgs' in each of them.
-Download the CelebA dataset (http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and the CUFS dataset (http://mmlab.ie.cuhk.edu.hk/archive/facesketch.html) and put them into the 'imgs' subfolder of the respective folder.
+ * Before running the notebook, download the CelebA dataset (http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and the CUFS dataset (http://mmlab.ie.cuhk.edu.hk/archive/facesketch.html) and put them into the 'imgs' subfolder of 'celeba' and 'cufs' respectively.